 - Cracks, bends, or visible damage on the key can increase the risk of complete key breakage.

-- A delayed response from a keyless entry remote often signals battery or internal key fob problems.
+- A delayed response from a keyless entry remote often indicates a battery or internal key fob issue.

-- A transponder key failing to start the vehicle may require professional key programming or repair services.
+- If a transponder key fails to start the vehicle, it may require professional key programming or repair services.

-- A broken piece of the key stuck inside the ignition or door lock requires immediate automotive locksmith assistance.
+- A broken piece of the key stuck in the ignition or door lock requires immediate assistance from an automotive locksmith.

 How to Prevent Future Car Key Damage?